 We are not selling any of our securities under this prospectus, and we will not receive any of the proceeds from the sale of our securities by Yorkville.
-However, the outstanding balances under the Promissory Notes will be reduced by the amount of ADSs sold to Yorkville pursuant to the SEPA.
-We will bear all costs, expenses and fees in connection with the registration of the ADSs.
+We will bear all costs, expenses and fees in connection with the registration of the ADSs under this prospectus.
 Yorkville will bear all commissions and discounts, if any, attributable to sales of the securities registered herein.
 See "Plan of Distribution."